mpcarr/vpx-glf/docs/variable-player.md

 # Variable Player Configuration

-The variable player configuration allows you to set up and customize variable manipulation in your pinball machine.
+The variable player configuration allows you to set up and customize variable manipulation in your game.
 Variable players are used to modify player and machine variables based on events.

 ## Configuration Options